CypherSignal/vscode-external-app-debug/README.md

 From there, VS Code should launch the emulator you provided, and establish a connection with it.
 Functionality from that point forward is handled by the emulator, including systems such as loading of symbols, controlling execution, fetching runtime state, and so on.

+Currently the only supported emulator (itself a WIP) is available at https://github.com/CypherSignal/bsnes-plus/tree/vscode-newdbg

 ## Information for emulator authors

 If you are the maintainer of an emulator and you want it to work with this extension as a debug target, note the following: